HireArt/react-rails/README.md

 ### Jbuilder & react-rails

-If you use Jbuilder to pass a JSON string to `react_component`, make sure your JSON is a stringified hash, not an array.
+If you use Jbuilder to pass a JSON string to `react_rails_component`, make sure your JSON is a stringified hash, not an array.
 This is not the Rails default -- you should add the root node yourself.
 For example:

 ```ruby